Phantom: A Love Story.byTamLin01©

 "Yes," said Penelope, her voice dull.
 "It is.
 But what if —"

-She screamed and Phillip jumped and she ran from the window into his arms.
-He caught her and she buried her face against his chest.
+Then she screamed and Phillip jumped and she ran from the window into his arms.

 "There's someone out here!" said Penelope.
-"Someone outside, staring into my window, I saw him!"
+"Someone staring into my window, I saw him!"

 Phillip frowned.
 "Probably your imagination."